 Warning!
-Verify that the structure can bear at least 10 times the weight of all installed fixtures.
+Verify that the supporting structure can bear the weight of all installed devices.
 Use at least one fastener in each of the 4 curved mounting slots.

 The fixture is designed to be anchored with four 10 mm (3/8 in.) bolts.
 Additional bolts may be used but the pan range will be reduced.
 Evenly space the bolts at 90° intervals, centered on a 170 mm (6 and 11/16 in.) circle, so that one bolt passes through each curved slot in the foot of the base.